Students

 Description:

-With the advice of the director in the preparation and design of the article, the doctoral student will prepare the article in accordance with the set of rules for organization and writing established by the chosen journal and will be subject to review by the journal.
-Acceptance of the original by the journal will not be a condition required for validation of the activity, but the comments from the evaluation received will be taken into account to improve the original before obtaining final validation of the activity.
-The development of this activity is recommended in the second and third year.
+With the supervisor's guidance on the preparation and design of the article, the doctoral candidate will draft the article in accordance with the set of organizational and writing rules established by the selected journal, and it will be submitted for review.
+Acceptance of the original by the journal will not be a requirement for validation of the activity, but the comments from the evaluation received will be taken into account to improve the original before obtaining final validation of the activity.
+This activity is recommended for the second and third years.

-Learning Outcomes: The aim is to put into practice the set of acquired research skills focused on a specific and manageable case: writing an article based on one of the aspects, or even partial results of the thesis.
-The PhD student will learn the structure and design of academic and scientific publications, and how to deal with the review processes of scientific texts for their publication in high-impact publications.
-The skills promoted are the following: CB13, CB14, CB16, CA04, CA05 and CA06.
+Learning Outcomes: The PhD program involves putting into practice the acquired research skills focused on a specific, manageable case: writing an article based on one of the aspects, or even partial results, of the thesis.
+The doctoral student will learn the structure and design of academic and scientific publications and how to navigate the review process for scientific texts for publication in high-impact publications.
+The promoted skills are: CB13, CB14, CB16, CA04, CA05, and CA06.

 Teaching Languages: Spanish and English.

-Control procedure: A basic element in the evaluation of this activity will be the reports of the reviewers of the corresponding journal.
-The director will have access to them in order to guide - if necessary - the doctoral student in improving his original.
-This activity will be evaluated favorably or unfavorably by the tutor and/or Director before the final evaluation by the Academic Committee responsible for the Program.
-The corresponding certificate will be included by the doctoral student in his respective "Document of Activities."
+Review Procedure: A key element in the evaluation of this activity will be the reports from the corresponding journal reviewers.
+The supervisor will have access to these reports to guide the doctoral student, if necessary, in improving their manuscript.
+This activity will be evaluated favorably or unfavorably by the tutor and/or director before the final evaluation by the Academic Committee responsible for the program.
+The corresponding certificate will be included by the doctoral student in their respective "Activity Document."

 Internships in R&D Centers